 Make Your Fact Sheet

 Resumes are an early step in any hiring process.
-Begin by creating a master resume to track your education, experience, and skills.
+Begin by creating a master resume to track your accomplishments.
 When applying for a position with a specific employer, tailor the resume to your relevant qualifications.

 Polish the Writing

-To achieve this effect, we recommend that you omit personal pronouns (e.g., "I", "my", "me"), avoid obscure acronyms (e.g., "SRB", "CLAS", "AMA") unless they are common knowledge to most people, and exclude flowery adjectives (e.g., "great", "excellent", "amazing").
-It is also best to leave out informal phrases, so that your written communication appears as professional as possible.
+To achieve this effect, we recommend that you omit personal pronouns (e.g., "I", "my", "me"), flowery adjectives (e.g., "great", "excellent", "amazing"), and obscure acronyms (e.g., "SRB", "CLAS", "AMA") unless they are common knowledge within the employer to which you are applying.
+For optimum results in ATS, we encourage you to use both the long form and acronym forms of keywords and phrases (e.g., “Bachelor of Arts (B.A.)” or “Application Programming Interface (API)”).
+It is also best to avoid informal phrases, so that your written communication appears as professional as possible.

 Spelling and Grammar

 Your resume is a professional representation of you on paper and it is often the first impression that an employer sees you through.
-If you are not careful with maintaining strong attention to detail on your resume, employers may think that you are not going to be careful in the workplace, either.
+If you are not careful to maintain strong attention to detail on your resume, employers may think that you are not going to be careful in the workplace, either.

-Most word processing software catch significant errors in writing, but they do not catch everything.
+Most word processing software has the ability to flag significant errors in writing, but they do not catch everything.
 Make sure that you have proofread your resume for proper spelling and grammar.
 Then, ask a friend or family member to review your resume.
 This is the time to be precise and exact; in competitive application pools, one misspelled word could be enough to discourage an employer from proceeding with your application.

 Gapping may be particularly challenging if English is your second language.
 If you would like to learn more, we recommend studying English grammar further through services such as UCSB Campus Learning Assistance Services (CLAS) to understand this with greater context.